 - Flexibility and quick results: Unlike organic SEO, Google ads offer fast results with minimal effort required.
 Additionally, you have more flexibility when it comes to adjusting your ad copy or budget as needed.
-This makes them an ideal solution for businesses that need to quickly ramp up their recruitment efforts.
+This makes them an ideal solution for businesses that need to ramp up their recruitment efforts quickly.

 If you’re ready to start running a Google PPC recruitment campaign, there are a few key steps that you’ll need to take.